cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-fugu15max.md

 1. Open the Sileo Nightly
 1. Tap on the "Sources" tab
-1. Tap the `+` button, then add `https://ellekit.space/`
-1. One the repository is added, tap on it, then tap on "All Categories"
+1. Tap on the "ElleKit" repository, then tap on "All Categories"
 1. Tap "Install"
 1. Tap the "Queued" bar at the bottom of the page
 1. Tap "Confirm"